Skip to content

 The Insight

-I’ve been using it personally to great success, and while the majority of my work projects using similar technologies are under strict NDA, I hope this indicates my level of capability.
 All of this, including the graphics, code, gameplay engine, additional SME agent/skill development and accessory features like a dev panel and furniture placement UI were spec’d and generated in approximately 30 hours of active work.

 Current Status